 Professor Johnson received his BA from Washington University in St. Louis, and his MA and PhD from Johns Hopkins University.
 As a scholar, he studies human cognition, with an emphasis on attention, memory, and the development of expertise.
 He has published in a variety of professional journals, including Psychological Science, Memory and Cognition, Neuropsychopharmacology, Psychopharmacology, and The Journal of Experimental Psychology: Human Perception and Performance.

 At Colgate, Professor Johnson has performed a variety of service.
 In addition to considerable committee work, he has served as associate dean of faculty (2007-2010) as well as chair of the scientific perspectives program (2004-2007).
-He currently serves as Colgate's representative to the Patriot League Policy Committee.
+He currently serves as Colgate's representative to the Patriot League Policy Committee and will be the director of Colgate's Center for Learning, Teaching and Research beginning July 2014.

 BA, Washington University in St. Louis, 1987; MA (1990), PhD (1992), The Johns Hopkins University